 On Her Personal Life

-Jennifer Aniston talked to Good Morning America this week about how frustrated she gets when reporters try to slyly ask her about getting pregnant:
+Jennifer Aniston talked to Good Morning America in 2013 about how frustrated she gets when reporters try to slyly ask her about getting pregnant:

 "Something about family and trying to relate it to the movie with, 'Oh, if I was to have a child how many kids do I want?'
 And 'Do I want a boy or a girl?'
 I didn't realize you could place orders; I honestly didn't realize it was like a drive-through, that you could talk to a little electronic voice."